-$$\frac{dE}{dt} = \frac{d}{dz} \left( K(T(E)) \frac{dT(E)}{dz} \right),$$ with E denoting the enthalpy [J/m], t time [sec], K the thermal conductivity [W/mK], T temperature [K] and z the vertical space coordinate [m].
+$$\frac{dE}{dt} = \frac{d}{dz} (K(T(E)) \frac{dT(E)}{dz}),$$

+D2.2 Algorithm Theoretical CCI+ PHASE 2 - NEW ECVS Issue 4.0 Basis Document (ATBD) Permafrost 31 May 2023 with E denoting the enthalpy [J/m3], t time [sec], K the thermal conductivity [W/mK], T temperature [K] and z the vertical space coordinate [m].
 The left-hand side of the equation corresponds to the derivative of enthalpy in t time, while the right-hand side corresponds to the divergence (i.e. gradient in one dimension) of the conductive heat flux.
 The temperature T can be computed from enthalpy using a unique function, which takes into account both the heat capacity and latent heat change effects due freezing/melting of water/ice.
-The thermal conductivity is again obtained as a function of temperature, as described in Westermann et al., (2013).
-The heat conduction equation is discretized in space using the method of lines, while we use the simplest possible time integration scheme, first-order forwards Euler (as in Westermann et al. 2013), to integrate the fields of enthalpy and temperature in time.
+The thermal conductivity is again obtained as a function of temperature, as described in Westermann et al. (2023).
+The heat conduction equation is discretized in space using the method of lines, while we use the simplest possible time integration scheme, first-order forwards Euler (Westermann et al., 2023), to integrate the fields of enthalpy and temperature in time.
 The main advantage of the enthalpy formulation is that it is by definition satisfies conservation of energy for the given heat fluxes.
 Furthermore, the enthalpy variable does not feature a strong discontinuity at the freezing point of water, 0°C, as it is the case for temperature.
-The function temperature vs. enthalpy is parametrized analogous to many Earth system models (e.g. Gouttevin et al., 2012), with a freezing range between 0°C and a predefined freezing temperature Tfreeze, between which the phase change of water/ice is assumed to occur.
-While this is only a simplification of a real freezing characteristic as employed in
+The soil freezing characteristic, i.e. the function temperature vs. enthalpy, is parametrized analogous to many Earth system models (e.g. Gouttevin et al., 2012), with a freezing range between 0°C and a predefined freezing temperature T{freeze}, between which the phase change of water/ice is assumed to occur.
+While this is only a simplification of a real soil freezing characteristic, it features strong advantages in particular with respect to model runtime.
+Furthermore, the method allows for a consistent treatment of free water/ice, which allows full continuity between the treatment of the ground and the snow cover.